 Nothing stands close to the taste and texture of dry aged beef.
 There is a massive difference in the taste of a freshly cut steak and dry agied steak.

 Dry aging beef is a process where the cow once processed, the beef is rested under extremely controlled conditions.
-It requires high humidity and cool temperature.
+It requires relatively high humidity and cool temperature.
 This can be for day, weeks, and sometimes even months.
 These conditions allow the enzymes to perform their task.
 It adds a wide a range of complex and rich flavors that includes sweetness, savoriness, bitterness, and juiciness which weren’t there before.
 It will take an expert to explain the true taste of dried aged beef.

 Meat lovers should never miss out on the taste of dried beef.
 Every one of us has come across several distinct cuts of aged beef in a high end steakhouse.
 Do you ever think what goes on in the aging technique that transforms the taste of the beef into something so incredible?
 The answer lies below.